Frequently Asked Questions:

 The camp is located next to Dhauj bandh near village Silakhari, P.O.
-Dhauj village, District Faridabad, it's just 48 km from Connaught Place.
-There are 2 main access roads to reach Camp Wild Dhauj at Aravali Valley
+Dhauj village, District Faridabad, it's just 48 kms from Connaught place.
+There are 2 main access roads to reach Camp Wild Retreat Dhauj at Aravali Valley

-OPTION 1 - The access for guests coming in a large coach/ bus is from the Ballabgarh – Sohna state highway only.
-One needs to turn inside from the Dhauj police station, crossing Shahnaz Hussain’s farmhouse leading to the camp at Dhauj Bandh.
-Also for guests coming from East Delhi, Faridabad, Ghaziabad, Sohna, and Agra, this is the best-suited route for reaching Camp Wild Dhauj at Aravali Valley.
-Here is the Google map pin which will help you come to the camp - Click Here
+• OPTION 1 - The access for guests coming in a large coach/ bus is from the Ballabgarh – Sohna state highway only.
+One needs to turn inside from the Dhauj police station, crossing Shahnaz Hussain’s farm house leading to the camp at Dhauj Bandh.
+Also for guests coming from East Delhi, Faridabad, Ghaziabad, Sohna and Agra, this is the best suited route for reaching Camp Wild Retreat Dhauj at Aravali Valley.
+Here is the Google map pin which will help you come to the camp.
+CLICK HERE

-OPTION 2 - The access for guests coming from Gurgaon, Jaipur, South Delhi, North Delhi, and West Delhi is from the Gurgaon-Faridabad state highway.
+• OPTION 2 - The access for guests coming from Gurgaon, Jaipur, South Delhi, North Delhi and West Delhi is from the Gurgaon-Faridabad state highway.
 However only sedan cars and SUV can come via this route as it passes through a section in the Mangar village where the roads are very narrow.
-One needs to turn inside from the Mangar police station on the main Gurgaon-Faridabad state highway, on the Camp Wild Road crossing Hotel Lalit Mangar leading to the camp at Dhauj Bandh.
+One needs to turn inside from the Mangar police station on the main Gurgaon-Faridabad state highway, on the Camp Wild Retreat Road crossing Hotel Lalit Mangar leading to the camp at Dhauj Bandh.
 Please note that Coach and Buses cannot come via this route.
-Here is the Google map pin which will help you come to the camp - Click Here
+Here is the Google map pin that will help you come to the camp - CLICK HERE

 2. How is the road condition?

-Both Ballabgarh – Sohna Road and Gurgaon Faridabad highway are toll roads and the internal roads leading to the camp are single lane but metalled roads.
-The last 3 km internal roads from both the villages of Mangar and Silakhari are a typical village road.
-The routes pass through a very scenic area through farms, open fields,s and village inhabitation.
+Both Ballabgarh – Sohna Road and Gurgaon Faridabad highway are toll roads and the internal roads leading to the camp are single-lane but metalled roads.
+The last 3 km of internal roads from both the villages of Mangar and Silakhari are typical village roads.
+The routes pass through a very scenic area through farms, open fields and village inhabitants.
 Please be careful while driving through the villages as it is very usual for the children to play on the roads.

 3. What kind of vehicles should be avoided?